Paul Rabinow

-Paul M. Rabinow (June 21, 1944 – April 6, 2021) was professor of anthropology at the University of California (Berkeley), director of the Anthropology of the Contemporary Research Collaboratory (ARC), and former director of human practices for the Synthetic Biology Engineering Research Center (SynBERC).
-He is perhaps most famous for his widely influential commentary and expertise on the French philosopher Michel Foucault.
+Paul M. Rabinow (June 21, 1944 – April 6, 2021) was a professor of anthropology at the University of California (Berkeley), director of the Anthropology of the Contemporary Research Collaboratory (ARC), and former director of human practices for the Synthetic Biology Engineering Research Center (SynBERC).
+He worked with, and wrote extensively about, the French philosopher Michel Foucault.

-His major works include Reflections on Fieldwork in Morocco (1977 and 2007), Michel Foucault: Beyond Structuralism and Hermeneutics (1983) (with Hubert Dreyfus), The Foucault Reader (1984), French Modern: Norms and Forms of the Social Environment (1989), Making PCR: A Story of Biotechnology (1993), Essays on the Anthropology of Reason (1996), Anthropos Today: Reflections on Modern Equipment (2003), and Marking Time: On the Anthropology of the Contemporary (2007).

 Biographical details

-Rabinow was born in Florida, but was raised in New York City from a young age.
+Rabinow was born in Florida but raised in New York City from a young age.
 His grandparents were all Russian Jewish immigrants.
 He lived in Sunnyside, Queens.
-He stated that at the time the neighborhood was a garden city, and a socialist and communist 'zone'.
-He attended Stuyvesant High.
-School.
+He stated that at the time, the neighborhood was a garden city and a socialist and communist 'zone'.
+He attended Stuyvesant High School.
 Rabinow received his B.A.
 (1965), M.A.
 (1967), and Ph.D.
 (1970) in anthropology from the University of Chicago.
 He studied at the École Pratique des Hautes Études in Paris (1965–66).
-He received a Guggenheim Fellowship (1980); was a visiting Fulbright Professor at the National Museum in Rio de Janeiro (1987); taught at the École des Hautes Études en Sciences Sociales in Paris (1986) as well as the École Normale Supérieure (1997), was a visiting Fulbright Professor at the University of Iceland (1999).
+He received a Guggenheim Fellowship (1980), was a visiting Fulbright Professor at the National Museum in Rio de Janeiro (1987), taught at the École des Hautes Études en Sciences Sociales in Paris (1986) as well as the École Normale Supérieure (1997), and was a visiting Fulbright Professor at the University of Iceland (1999).
 He held fellowships from the National Endowment for the Humanities and National Science Foundation Professional Development Fellowships (for training in molecular biology).
 He was co-founder of the Berkeley Program in French Cultural Studies.
 He was named Chevalier de l’Ordre des Arts et des Lettres by the French Government in 1998.
 He received the University of Chicago Alumni Association Professional Achievement Award in 2000.
 He was awarded the visiting Chaire Internationale de Recherche Blaise Pascal at the École Normale Supérieure for 2001–2002.
 STICERD Distinguished Visiting Professor – BIOS Centre for the Study of Bioscience, Biomedicine, Biotechnology and Society, London School of Economics (2004).
 Rabinow died on April 6, 2021.